RiteRate Energy is devoted to providing a variety of affordable, energy supply options which meet and exceed our customer’s needs.

 Yes.
-RiteRate Energy is licensed to operate in Ohio and Pennsylvania.
-Our license is issued by Public Utilities Commission of Ohio (PUCO) and Pennsylvania Public Utility Commission (PUC) .
+RiteRate Energy is licensed to operate in Ohio, Pennsylvania and Maryland.
+Our license is issued by Public Utilities Commission of Ohio (PUCO), Pennsylvania Public Utility Commission (PUC) and Maryland Public Service Commission (MDPSC).
 We operate under PUCO’s and PUC’s rules and regulations, and adhere to their strict policies.

 The first step is generation.
 Every region differs, but common methods of electricity generation include power plants driven by coal, natural gas, fuel oil, hydro (water), or nuclear energy.
 A small portion may be generated using renewable energy such as wind, low-impact hydro, solar or biomass.

 RiteRate Energy is not affiliated with your local utility company – you will not be switching utilities.
 Your existing local utility will continue send you your bill, and provide you with the same 24 hour emergency services you’ve received in the past.